WebAssembly/tool-conventions/ProducersSection.md

 used elsewhere in wasm modules.
 However, the producers section imposes additional validity constraints on the UTF-8-decoded code points of these strings.

-## Tool name string
+## Atom

-A tool name is a sequence of code points containing anything *other* than parentheses and commas.
+An "atom" is a sequence of code points containing anything *other* than parentheses and commas (which are the only relevant separators in producer section strings).

 JS Pattern: `/[^(),]+/`